 What makes a CPU a CPU?

-The CPU itself is a core component of what makes a computer a computer, but it isn’t the computer itself — it’s just the brains of the operation.
-It’s a small computer chip that sits atop the main circuit board (motherboard) of a computer, whether that’s a desktop PC, laptop, or tablet.
-It’s distinctly separate from the memory, which is where information is stored, and the graphics card or graphics chip, which handles all rendering of video and 3D graphics to your monitor or screen.
+The CPU is the core component of what defines a computing device, but it isn’t the sole component — again, it’s just the brains.
+It’s a chip that sits in a special seat (socket) located on the main circuit board (motherboard or mainboard) inside the device.
+It’s distinctly separate from the memory, which is where it temporarily stores information.
+It’s also separate from the graphics card or graphics chip, which renders all video and 3D graphics displayed on your screen.

 One of the most common advancements of CPU technology is in making those transistors smaller and smaller.
 That’s resulted in the improvement to CPU speed over the decades, often referred to as Moore’s Law.